How Cold Weather Affects Paint, and How to Protect Your Commercial Property

 Inspect and Repair Paint Damage Early

 Even after all precautions, the paint can still face some damage, so it’s important to consistently follow quality assurance practices.
-Inspect the paint periodically to catch any damage and repair it early, before the paint settles.
+Inspect the paint periodically to catch any damage and repair it early, before the paint settles, or schedule professional exterior painting in Boise when larger weather damage needs expert prep and coatings.

 Long-Term Winter-Proofing Tips for Commercial Properties